IamShubhamGupto/OS_Lab_UE18CS305/README.md

 # OS_Lab_UE18CS305
-Assignment files used for OS Lab UE18CS305
+Assignment files used for OS Lab UE18CS305 at PES University.

 ## Week1
 * Make utility and makefile